 Every Door Direct Mail Marketing Reigns Over Digital Avenues

 What’s so efficient about EDDM® is the streamlined organization and transportation.
-There are reduced sorting and transportation associated with EDDM®, which translates to a reduction in cost incurred by the USPS carrier, which is then passed on to you.
+There are reduced sorting and transportation costs associated with EDDM®, which translates to a reduction in cost incurred by the USPS carrier, which is then passed on to you.
 Some of the best-suited candidates for EDDM® are political groups looking to drive awareness of candidates/issues, and businesses looking to reach out to targeted customers in a specific geographical area.
 The number one value in an EDDM® campaign is the Reach.
-Candidates want your votes, which means they have to reach out to you first.
+Direct mail marketers like political candidates want your votes, which means they have to reach out to you first. first.

-With a never-ending election cycle, it’s time to get a jump on the campaigning and get your EDDM® program started!
+With a never-ending election cycle, it’s time to get a jump on the campaigning and get your direct mail marketing started!

-There’s been a recent resurgence of interest in direct mail.
-Of course there has!
-Digital marketing can only reach so far before its automatically filtered into the junk folder, removed by ad blockers, or skipped over on social feeds.
-Between calls to action to sign up for email newsletters and Direct Mail Campaigns, marketing professionals are shifting to a more balanced mix of online and offline channels.
+There once was a push to make everything digital, but in recent years there’s been a resurgence of interest in direct mail.
+Digital marketers have realized that their online campaigns can only reach so far before they’re automatically filtered into the junk folder, removed by ad blockers, or skipped over on social feeds.
+By striking a balance between digital calls to action to sign up for email newsletters and Direct Mail Campaigns, marketing professionals are shifting to a mix of online and offline channels to maximize their marketing effectiveness.
 They realize that the expansive digital ecosystem produces an overwhelming amount of information that can be easily replaced, updated, and ignored by potential customers.
 It takes a whole lot of effort, but people do have the option to hit that “ Unsubscribe” link in the fine print.
 So, you may have reached your customer only for them to part ways with the message almost instantaneously.
 By including print, marketers can incite a 1:1 dialogue with their prospects, which creates lasting, engaged customer relationships.
 That is the long way to saying “print isn’t dead,” despite many arguments.